1100M is a compact, versatile, and well-engineered CNC mill developed for prototyping and light production.

-If you want to integrate and control the external device, like the coolant system or automatic oil system, you will need to write M-code in your program.
+If you want to integrate and control the external device, like the coolant system or automatic oil system, you will need to write an M-code in your program.

-Tormach offers a USB M-Code I/O interface kit to let you control up to four external devices through M-code in your program.
+Tormach offers a USB M-Code I/O interface kit to let you control up to four external devices through the M-code in your program.
 You need to connect it to the PathPilot controller using the USB cable provided with the kit.